etlbox/etlbox.website/doks_v0.5/content/en/recipes/etl/star-schema.md

 When dealing with SCD (Slowly Changing Dimension) Type 1 in data warehousing scenarios, ETLBox streamlines the extract, transform, and load (ETL) process.
 The SCD Type 1 method involves updating existing records with new data as it comes in, without maintaining historical changes.
 This means that any updates in the dimension data will overwrite the previous entries, thus always reflecting the most current state of data.

-ETLBox facilitates these operations with its dataflow tasks.
+ETLBox helps with these operations with its dataflow tasks.
 Generating surrogate keys is simplified using SQL Server's Identity column feature, which is a common practice to uniquely identify records in a DWH environment.

 In the context of ETLBox, to decide whether a source row should be inserted as new or used to update an existing record, the `DbMerge` task is utilized.
 By setting the `MergeMode` to `InsertsAndUpdates`, ETLBox handles the decision-making process of the merge operation, which is particularly useful since deletions are generally not performed in a DWH in order to maintain historical data consistency.